 The influence didn't stop there.
 Although originating in Japan hundreds of years ago, haiku are now commonplace in the modern poetic sphere.
 Poets find the double challenge of form and discipline irresistible - to use 17 syllables in as philosophical a way as possible does have a rare appeal.
 Perhaps it is the idea of creating a perfect reflection of nature that spurs the poet on.

 nature and silence.

-Haiku And The Timeless Theme of Nature
+Haiku and the Timeless Theme of Nature

 Haiku have evolved into the 21st century - there are many variations on a theme of 17 - but are they still relevant in this age of celebrity, narcissism and global awareness?

-The answer has to be an emphatic yes, they are more relevant then ever.
+The answer has to be an emphatic yes, they are more relevant than ever.
 In a time of superficiality, trivia and ignorance of natural surroundings surely a balance is needed?
 Haiku offer an individual the chance to express hidden thoughts and feelings, as well as humour and respect.

 Dessicated mouse -

 Basho - On Love and Barley, Penguin, 1985

 You Can Find More Original Poems Here

 Edward Lear published limericks and other nonsense verse in his life time.Here are 10 limerick poems to celebrate.